The 15 best barbecue rubs and sauces, according to chefs | CNN Underscored

 “The entire line of sauces is absolutely amazing and a mainstay on the competition circuit where the competitors are only guaranteed one bite from the judges,” according to Thomas.
 “When they use Blues Hog, they often get that second bite.”

-Sample four flavors — Barbeque Original, Tennessee Red, Champions Blend and Smokey Mountain — with this variety pack.
+Sample four flavors — Original BBQ, Tennessee Red, Champions Blend and Smokey Mountain — with this variety pack.

 Andria’s Brush On Steak Sauce ($14.99; amazon.com)